nazime1/Principles-of-Software/docs/specs.md

 Use whichever is most convenient; comparing specs enables reasoning about substitutability.
 For instance, "`P` is stronger than `Q`" means that, for every implementation `Q`, `Q` satisfies `P -> Q` satisfies `P`.
 If the implementation satisfies the stronger spec (`P`), it also satisfies the weaker (`Q`).
 However, the opposite is not necessarily true.
 In general, we want substantial specifications.
 A larger world of implementations satisfies the weaker spec `Q`, then the stronger spec `P`.
 Consequently, a weaker spec can save time and energy while still being apt for its application.

 Specifications can be strengthened by weakening their preconditions and strengthening their postconditions.
-For example, with **Contravariance**, <span style="color:blue;">supertypes can replace argument types, weakening the precondition</span>.
-Similarly, with **Covariance**, <span style="color:blue;">a subtype can replace a method's output type</span>.
+For example, with **Contravariance**, <span style="color:#0091ff;">supertypes can replace argument types, weakening the precondition</span>.
+Similarly, with **Covariance**, <span style="color:#0091ff;">a subtype can replace a method's output type</span>.
 Either way, types can be adjusted so specifications do not violate the client's expectations.
 Just do not throw any new exceptions.

 A stronger specification is easier to use - the client has fewer preconditions to meet, and the client gets more guarantees in postconditions.
 However, they are also harder to implement.
 On the other hand, a weaker specification is easier to implement because it has a more extensive set of preconditions, relieves implementation from the burden of catching errors, and is easier to guarantee less to the client in the postcondition.
 Unfortunately, with all of this simplification, weaker specs are often more challenging to use due to their lack of rigor.